Medical doctor: Supply and demand

-Many countries in the developing world have the problem of too few doctors.
-In 2015, the Association of American Medical Colleges warned that the US will face a doctor shortage of as many as 90,000 by 2025.
-Long medical working hours, shift work and sleep deprivation contribute to medical errors.
+Many countries in the world have the problem of too few doctors.
+Increasing medical school enrollment and number of medical residency positions increases the number of medical doctors.
+Higher physician supply reduces physician overtimes, physician burnout and improves physician consultation lengths.
+Long medical working hours and sleep deprivation contribute to medical errors.

 Social role and world view

 Biomedicine

 Within Western culture and over recent centuries, medicine has become increasingly based on scientific reductionism and materialism.
 This style of medicine is now dominant throughout the industrialized world, and is often termed biomedicine by medical anthropologists.
 Biomedicine "formulates the human body and disease in a culturally distinctive pattern", and is a world view learnt by medical students.
 Within this tradition, the medical model is a term for the complete "set of procedures in which all doctors are trained", including mental attitudes.
 A particularly clear expression of this world view, currently dominant among conventional doctors, is evidence-based medicine.
 Within conventional medicine, most doctors still pay heed to their ancient traditions:

 The critical sense and sceptical attitude of the Hippocratic school ... the emancipation of medicine from the shackles of priestcraft and of caste; secondly, the conception of medicine as an art based on accurate observation, and as a science, an integral part of the science of man and of nature; thirdly, the high moral ideals, expressed in that most "memorable of human documents" (Gomperz), the Hippocratic oath; and fourthly, the conception and realization of medicine as the profession of a cultivated gentleman.